digital-science/dimcli/docsrc/getting-started.md

 This will allow to export/create gists from DSL queries when using the Dimcli CLI.

-> NOTE: all gists created by Dimcli are not public (unlisted) by default
+> NOTE: all gists created by Dimcli are not private to your Github account (=unlisted)